 Further automatic monitoring for NO2 will continue within Kilmarnock town centre to ascertain whether the downward trend in NO2 is for the long term and Air Quality Objectives continue to be met.
-Further automatic monitoring for PM10 and PM{2.5} will be continued within Kilmarnock town centre to ascertain whether the Air Quality Objectives continue to be met and also to determine future trends.
+Further automatic monitoring for PM10 and PM{2.5} will also continue within Kilmarnock town centre to ascertain whether the Air Quality Objectives continue to be met, and to determine future trends.

-Diffusion tube monitoring for NO_2 will also continue throughout East Ayrshire where it is deemed likely that levels are sufficiently high to warrant this (Table A.3 and A.4).
-In this respect monitoring is likely to be concentrated within Kilmarnock Town Centre, Loudoun Road, Newmilns, around Mauchline Cross and Stewarton Town Centre.
-Other sites are likely to be de-commissioned as several years monitoring has indicated levels of NO_2 are well below Air Quality Objectives.
+Diffusion tube monitoring for NO2 will also continue throughout East Ayrshire where it is deemed likely that levels are sufficiently high to warrant this (Table A.3 and A.8).
+In this respect, monitoring is likely to be concentrated within Kilmarnock Town Centre, Loudoun Road, Newmilns, around Mauchline Cross and Stewarton Town Centre, as well as the aforementioned Barony Campus.
+Other sites are likely to be decommissioned where several years monitoring has indicated levels of NO2 well below Air Quality Objectives.